supertorio/angular-rangeslider-directive/README.md

-angular-range-slider
+angular-rangeslider-directive
 ==============

-Stylable Range Slider Control directive for Angular with no jQuery or browser dependencies.
+Styleable Range Slider Control directive for Angular with no jQuery or browser dependencies.
 Does not use the input range type.
 Allows for binding to model data.

 ## Usage